 Her father Henry VIII declared Elizabeth to be illegitimate and she only returned to the line of succession under the king's Third Succession Act in 1543.

-Supposedly, she spoke five fluently by the age of eleven, and continued to learn bits of other languages, including German, as she grew older.
+Supposedly, Elizabeth spoke five languages fluently by the age of eleven, and continued to learn bits of other languages, including German, as she grew older.
 Before long she could speak or read English, Welsh, Greek, Latin, Spanish, French, and Italian.

 Elizabeth nearly married Thomas Seymour - FACT